yracine/keenhome.device-type/README.md

 d) Hit the save button at the bottom

-# 3) Configure the new device settings in the smartThing classic app</b>
+# 3) Configure the new device settings in the smartThing classic app or call the configure method() using WebCore or Sharptools</b>

 a) Go to the Home tab, click on Things, and the right device